apache/flink-kubernetes-operator/docs/content/docs/custom-resource/job-management.md

 At the moment deployment is considered unhealthy when Flink's restarts count reaches `kubernetes.operator.cluster.health-check.restarts.threshold` (default: `64`) within time window of `kubernetes.operator.cluster.health-check.restarts.window` (default: 2 minutes).

+## Restart failed job deployments

+The operator can restart a failed Flink cluster deployment.
+This could be useful in cases when the job main task is able to reconfigure the job to handle these failures.

+For example a job could dynamically create the DAG based on some job configuration which job configuration could change over time.
+When a task detects a record which could not be handled with the current configuration then the task should throw a `SuppressRestartsException` to fail the job.
+If `kubernetes.operator.cluster.restart.failed` is set to `true` (default: `false`) then the operator detects the failed job and restarts it.
+When the job restarts then it reads the new job configuration and creates the new DAG based on this new configuration.
+The new deployment could handle the incoming records and no manual intervention is needed.

+When this configuration is set to `true` then at the moment when the deployment status is set to `FAILED` the kubernetes operator will delete the current deployment and redeploys the application using the latest successful checkpoint.

 ## Application upgrade rollbacks (Experimental)

 The operator supports upgrade rollbacks as an experimental feature.